Pylons/pyramid/docs/narr/project.rst

 The included templates are these:

 ``bfg_starter``

   URL mapping via :term:`traversal` and no persistence mechanism.

 ``bfg_zodb``

   URL mapping via :term:`traversal` and persistence via :term:`ZODB`

 ``bfg_routesalchemy``

   URL mapping via :term:`URL dispatch` and persistence via :term:`SQLAlchemy`

 ``bfg_alchemy``

   URL mapping via :term:`traversal` and persistence va :term:`SQLAlchemy`

-All existing project templates use :term:`ZCML` instead of :term:`imperative configuration`.
-All existing project templates also make the assumption that you want your code to live in a Python :term:`package`.
-Even if your application is extremely simple, it is useful to place code that drives the application within a package, because a package is more easily extended with new code and an application that lives inside a package can be distributed more easily than one which does not live within a package.
+Each of these project templates uses :term:`ZCML` instead of :term:`imperative configuration`.
+Each also makes the assumption that you want your code to live in a Python :term:`package`.
+Even if your application is extremely simple, it is useful to place code that drives the application within a package, because a package is more easily extended with new code.
+An application that lives inside a package can also be distributed more easily than one which does not live within a package.

 .. index::
-   pair: project; creating
+   single: creating a project
+   single: project

 .. _creating_a_project: